oliverkwebb/oliverkwebb.github.io/content/articles/ADT-Visual.md

 The mathematical notation for type theory often works with the number of terms in the type.
 For example, the boolean type is commonly called `2` in mathematical contexts.

-## Means of combination
+We can combine types into larger types using product and sum types.

 ![The Product and Sum Type](/Product_Sum_Diagram.png)

-The product type combines two values in a similar fashion as a `struct` in C.
+A product type combines types in a similar fashion as a `struct` in C.

 ```rust
 struct Person {